Homosassa Scalloping: Fun for the Whole Family

 By Jill Martin

 Have you ever been scalloping?
-Me neither!
-So last weekend, we loaded up the car and drove to Scallop Country – ok, it’s really called Citrus County, on Florida’s west coast (but they’re really famous for their scalloping grounds)!
+I hadn't, untl last weekend, when we loaded up the car and drove to Scallop Country – ok, it’s really called Citrus County, on Florida’s west coast.
 To get your bearings, Citrus County is 90 miles from Tampa, 90 miles from Orlando and 60 miles south of Cedar Key.

-For our family adventure, we decided to try out Homosassa scalloping.
-We stayed at the Homosassa Riverside Resort, aptly named because it’s right on the Homosassa River.
 From our balcony, we had a panoramic view of the waterway, bustling with recreational boaters.
 To me, this resort is ideal for families.
 First, they have several different sized units.
 We stayed in a Riverview suite with a kitchen, separate bedroom, and a pullout sofa in the living room.
 They also have an onsite restaurant open for breakfast, lunch and dinner; an onsite bar with live music; a bait and tackle shop; and a marina with all the fishing and tour boats you’ll need.
-Lest I forget to mention Monkey Island, just a stone’s throw from shore, where 5 monkeys live and play.
+Lest I forget, Monkey Island is just a stone’s throw from shore, where 5 monkeys live and play.

 No Special Equipment